Awards (first edition)

 “… valuable, thought-provoking, and conceptually-compelling.”—Steven Livingston, George Washington University, in Perspectives on Politics.

 “Having read this, many textbooks feel dated to me now.
 This volume describes the organization, logic, and function of contemporary media in immediate and engaging terms.
-It is a must read for all students of media, and interested parties in general.”—Zizi Papacharissi, University of Illinois Chicago, on Roy Christopher’s Summer Reading List blog post.
+It is a must read.”—Zizi Papacharissi, University of Illinois Chicago, on Roy Christopher’s Summer Reading List blog post.

 Book Site